smackesey/vim-yardoc/README.md

 nothing in terms of the appearence of your Ruby documents.
-With the exception of YARD [tags](http://rubydoc.info/docs/yard/file/docs/Tags.md#Tag_List) and [directives](http://rubydoc.info/docs/yard/file/docs/Tags.md#Directive_List) , which are linked to `rubyTodo`, all yard related syntax groups are linked to `Comment`.
+With the exception of YARD [tags](http://rubydoc.info/docs/yard/file/docs/Tags.md#Tag_List) and [directives](http://rubydoc.info/docs/yard/file/docs/Tags.md#Directive_List) , which are linked to `rubyKeyword`, all yard related syntax groups are linked to `Comment`.
 You may find yourself somewhat underwhelmed after installing it.
 This is intentional but, fear not, there are two good reasons for this posture.